 The central rights document to strengthen the protection of victims of trafficking in Europe, is the Council of Europe Convention on Action against Trafficking in Human Beings.
-The Convention clarified that trafficking in human beings is a violation of human rights and a violation of human dignity and integrity and that respect for the rights of crime victims, protection of crime victimsm, and measures to combat trafficking in human beings must be overarching goals.
-Furthermore, the rights of the child must be respected.
+The Convention

 The Scandinavian Human Rights Lawyers have been Swedish experts in several EU projects against trafficking and consistently represent victims of human trafficking in legal proceedings - thereby drawing attention to shortcomings and gaps in the legislation which entail that human trafficking victims are not guaranteed the rights they deserve according to international conventions.
-Some of these noted shortcomings have been communicated to the Council of Europe's expert group against trafficking in human beings, GRETA, which in 2014 and 2018 reported on how Sweden complies with the Council of Europe's Convention on Combating Trafficking in Human Beings.
+Some of these noted shortcomings have been communicated to the Council of Europe's Group of Experts on Action against Trafficking in Human Beings, GRETA, which in 2014 and 2018 reported on how Sweden complies with the Council of Europe Convention on Combating Trafficking in Human Beings.

-The latest GRETA report, from 2018, shows that Sweden fails in several aspects, specifically regarding human trafficking of children and asylum-seeking victims of human trafficking.
-It is noted, among other things, that there is a lack of knowledge within professions who encounter victims of human trafficking, and that not enough measures are taken to reduce children's exposure to human trafficking.
+The latest GRETA report, from 2018, shows that Sweden fails in several aspects, specifically regarding human trafficking of children and asylum seeking victims of human trafficking.
+It is noted, among other things, that there is a lack of knowledge within professions who encounter victims of human trafficking, and not enough measures are taken to reduce children's exposure to human trafficking.